Poor Sleep and IBD: Are They Linked?

 What is the sleep-IBD connection?

-Some tips for better sleep with IBD
+Getting better sleep with IBD

-- Eliminating or reducing naps
+- Stop or reduce naps

-- Improving your environment to promote sleep
+- Improve your environment to promote sleep